Online Master’s Degrees in Genetic Counseling

 Graduates of the program will be ready to work in specialized or traditional healthcare fields such as cardiovascular genetics, neurogenetics, hematology, metabolic genetics, psychiatric disorders, prenatal counseling, and personalized medicine.

-• Location: Longmeadow, MA
+• Location: Longmeadow, Massachusetts

 • Accreditation: New England Commission of Higher Education (NECHE); Accreditation Council for Genetic Counseling (ACGC)

 Boise State’s online master of science in genetic counseling program is full-time for 21 months over five semesters—fall and spring in the first year and summer, fall, and spring in the second year.
-The curriculum of this program supports the development of ABGC practice-based competencies in genetic counseling.
+The curriculum supports the development of ABGC practice-based competencies in genetic counseling.
 Graduates will be prepared for the ABGC Certification exam.

-Comprising 56 credits (41 credits for didactic coursework, 15 credits of fieldwork, and four credits for the scholarly project), Boise’s online coursework is delivered in an asynchronous format, which means students can access resources and assignments and complete work on their own schedule provided due dates are met.
+Comprising 56 credits (41 credits for didactic coursework, 15 credits of fieldwork, four credits of the scholarly project), Boise’s online coursework is delivered in an asynchronous format, which means students can access resources and assignments and complete work on their own schedule provided due dates are met.
 The program also includes clinical rotations during ‘Fieldwork II-IV’ courses.
 The estimated time commitment is at least 30 hours per week.

 Applicants to the program must have a baccalaureate degree from a regionally accredited U.S. institution of higher learning or its equivalent, a minimum cumulative GPA of 3.0, prerequisite coursework (Biology, Chemistry, Biochemistry, Genetics, and Statistics) from an accredited university or college, and previous experiences in developing and using skills relevant to genetic counseling.
 GRE scores are not required for admission.

-• Location: Boise, ID
+• Location: Boise, Idaho

 • Accreditation: Northwest Commission on Colleges and Universities (NWCCU); Accreditation Council for Genetic Counseling (ACGC)